 Capaneus boasts that he is unchanged, as though that lack of change were something to be proud of.
 But, in “reality” (the reality of Dante’s Hell, this artifact of human genius), as Virgilio tells him, his undiminished pride is in fact his most appropriate punishment:

 O Capaneo, in ciò che non s’ammorza la tua superbia, se’ tu più punito; nullo martiro, fuor che la tua rabbia, sarebbe al tuo furor dolor compito.
 (Inf.
 14.63-6)

-If Capaneus’ greatest punishment is his own arrogance, then in effect Capaneus creates his own Hell.
+If Capaneus’ greatest punishment is his own arrogance, then in effect Capaneus has created his own Hell.
 If the motto of the sinners here is that they are now what they always were, then in effect these sinners create their own Hell.

 Farinata alludes to this bedrock principle of Hell in Inferno 10, when he says that the information that Dante gives him about his family torments him more than his infernal resting place: “ciò mi tormenta più che questo letto” (that is more torment to me than this bed [Inf.
 10.78]).